Polygon Exterior Angle Calculator

 where:

-• n is the number of sides in the polygon
+• n is the number of sides in the polygon.

-• Each exterior angle is supplementary to its corresponding interior angle
+• Each exterior angle is supplementary to its corresponding interior angle (they add up to 180°).

 Properties of Polygon Angles